Protecting your Digital ID

 How you can protect your myID

-• keep your contact details up to date in the app
+• Keep your contact details up to date in the app.

-• verification notifications
+• login notifications

 • a lost or stolen device